 Water evaporates and sugars concentrate as wort boils.
 I know with my set-up that I’ll pick up 2 gravity points with every 15 minutes of boil.
 With a 60 minute boil I get 8 points, 10 points with a 75 minute boil, and 12 points with a 90 minute boil.
 That, added to the pre-boil gravity, will invariably indicate my post-boil OG.
 Kettle geometry changes everything so you really need to understand your own equipment and figure such things into the recipe.

 Small beers have little ability to hide flaws and require due diligence on the part of the brewer to make sure everything is done properly.
 Session beers are closer to our normal brewing but can still present a challenge.

 One of the things required for Small beers (and low end Session beers for that matter) is to manage the mash temps to produce dextrins.
-You’ll want to be creative in your hopping methods to add depth and a variety of hops to add distinctive flavors to the beer.
+You’ll also want to be creative in your hopping methods to add depth and a variety of hops to add distinctive, and perhaps contrasting flavors to the beer.
 Small beers require a thoughtful choice of yeast to keep ferment attenuation in due bounds.
 That also leads us to keep an eye on ferment temperatures.
-You can brew a normal beer with a friend and split the final beer between two ferment buckets and top up each before adding the yeast.
+You can brew a normal beer with a friend and split the final beer between two ferment buckets and top up each with prepared brewing liquor before adding the yeast.
 There are all sorts of ways to get where you want to go.